pyinstaller/pyinstaller/doc/source/Manual.rst

 In order to read or modify a spec file you must understand some of the classes it uses.
-However, the spec file is an executable part of |PyInstaller|, so the class definitions and the exact contents of the spec file might change in future releases.
+However, the class definitions and the exact contents of the spec file might change in future releases.
 For this reason, the following contains only the most useful and reliable detail.
-(Some further details are under `Advanced Topics`_ below.)
+Some further details are under Advanced Topics below;
+and you can find the complete definition of these classes in the module ``build.py``.

 TOC Class (Table of Contents)